MeDISAO is an information sharing and analysis organization

 MedISAO does not publish a complete list of member organizations, but you can see a partial list of members on the home page.

-MedISAO is organized by Promenade Software, a medical device software company.
+MedISAO is organized by MedCrypt, Inc., a healthcare-first cybersecurity company.